 For that freshly baked cookie taste, warm them in the microwave for a few seconds, or in the oven for a few minutes.

 More oatmeal cookie recipes

 Oatmeal Raisin Cookies

 - 1 ¼ cups all-purpose flour spooned and leveled

 - 1 cup rolled oats

-- Cool: Cool on the cookie sheet for 5 minutes, then remove to a cooling rack.
+- Cool on the baking sheet for 5 minutes, then remove to a cooling rack to cool completely.